 Whilst weddings are undoubtedly joyous occasions, they are also pretty expensive.
 A survey by hitched.co.uk revealed the average spend for weddings in the UK for 2018, was a staggering £32,273.
 This is a figure which to continues to rise by around £2,000 each year, which also does not take into account the spend by friends and family to attend the wedding either.

-Given weddings are a huge financial burden, you might be looking for ways to cut wedding costs.
+Given weddings are a huge financial burden, you might be looking for ways to save money, such as cutting wedding costs.
 Destination weddings are increasingly popular for couples, and whilst they will offer better weather and amazing scenery for those all important photos, do they actually save money compared to a traditional wedding at home?

 Many couples understandably want to get married in the place which they grew up, where they will spend the rest of their lives together.

 The UK has some fantastic venues, local produce and areas of outstanding natural beauty to boot, meaning all aspects of your wedding from the ceremony to the wedding breakfast can be truly spectacular.
 However, this comes at a cost which many couples simple cannot afford.